dwave-examples/flow-shop-scheduling/README.md

   output/schedule.png)
 - -m (--use_scipy_solver): use SciPy's HiGHS solver instead of the CQM solver (default: True)
-- -m (--use_nl_solver): use the Nonlinear solver instead of the CQM solver (default: False)
+- -m (--use_nl_solver): use the nonlinear solver instead of the CQM solver (default: False)
 - -v (--verbose): print verbose output (default: True)
 - -p (--profile): profile variable to pass to the sampler (default: None)